Oil Base Finishing Tips

 Gel Stains and Top Coats Unlike liquid stains, gel stain are thick.
 Gel Stains build color faster and have a very high "touch" factor during the finishing process.
 And they do not splash, drip or run.
 However, this high urethane content also increases the viscosity (thickness), requiring more wiping away of excess product during the staining process.
 If you prefer "rubbing" and polishing a finish on, gel stain for you.
 Gel Stain does require a topcoat to seal in the pigment.
 For maximum durability, apply either Arm-R-Seal liquid oil based topcoat or Gel Topcoat.

 - Top Coat Color

 - Oil based top coats have a slight amber color.
-Water based top coats dry to a clear finish.
+High Performance water based top coat dries to a clear finish.
 Enduro-Var is also water based but it ambers.

 - Clean Up

 - Use mineral spirits or paint thinner for clean up.

 - Oil based products dry more slowly than water based products.
 In good conditions, allow 6-8 hours.
 In cold or damp conditions, allow 24 hours.

 - The sun affects everything!
 If left in strong sunlight, the materials in stains will fade like everything else does in the sun.